The five grounds for divorce can no longer be relied on - but they were required by law until very recently. The possible grounds were:

 -

-desertion - if your spouse left you, without your agreement or a good reason and with the intention of ending the relationship
+desertion – if the spouse left, without agreement or a good reason and with the intention of ending the relationship

 In practice, divorcing couples who both wanted to get divorced would often choose 'unreasonable behaviour' as a catch-all ground.
 In reality, there was a very low standard for what qualified as unreasonable behaviour.